 Written by Madeleine Berg and Syeda Khurram

-The Alberta Wheat Commission is one of approximately 30 farm organizations across Canada who administer the Advance Payments Program.
-FarmCash, the Alberta Wheat Commission’s cash advance program, offers simple, convenient, restriction-free, low-interest loans of up to $1 million, with the first $100,000 interest-free and remaining at prime minus 0.75 per cent, on over 50 agricultural commodities, for up to 18 months on crops and 24 months on livestock.
-The Alberta Wheat Commission is the only administrator to offer a quick, simple, online application platform that allows producers to upload documents and e-sign the application.
+The Alberta Wheat Commission is one of approximately 30 administrators of the Advance Payments Program.
+Called FarmCash, the Alberta Wheat Commission’s cash advance program offers up to $1 million, with the first $100,000 interest-free and the remaining at TD prime minus 0.75 per cent, on over 50 agricultural commodities.
+FarmCash makes applying simple and convenient with an online application and quick processing that provides access to funds in as little as three to five days.

 The Advance Payments Program is a federal loan program administered by the Alberta Wheat Commission.
 It offers Canadian farmers marketing flexibility through interest-free and low interest cash advances.